Thermodynamics of Geodetic Brane Gravity: Introduction

 Furthermore, some braneworld scenarios, such as the Randall-Sundrum models, naturally generate modifications to general relativity at high energies, which could potentially account for the accelerating expansion of the universe without requiring a cosmological constant or dark energy contribution \cite{Shiromizu_2000, Randall_1999}.
 In contrast to the aforementioned model, there exist modifications to general relativity at low energies, a well-known example of this is the Dvali-Gabadadze-Porrati (DGP) model \cite{Dvali_2000}, both approaches are needed since at low energies, the zero-mode of the graviton is expected to dominate on the brane.
 On the other hand, at high energies the massive modes of the graviton dominate over the zero-mode, and the gravity on the brane behaves increasingly 5-dimensional.
 Due to its relevance, the cosmological formulation of the DGP model was carried out in \cite{Deffayet_2001}.
 For a complete review on brane-gravity and cosmology, see~\cite{Maartens_2010}.\\

-In particular, we consider the Geodetic Brane Gravity (GBG) model \cite{regge2016general}, which represents a minimal extension of general relativity and describes the universe as an extended object embedded floating {\it geodesically} in a flat background space time.
-In contrast to general relativity, where the fundamental degrees of freedom are given by the components of the metric tensor, this formulation introduces the physical degrees of freedom through the embedding functions that describe how the brane is immersed in the ambient space.
+In particular, we consider the \textit{Geodetic Brane Gravity} (GBG) theory, based on the Regge-Teitelboim model (RT), \cite{regge2016general}, which represents a minimal extension of general relativity, and describes the universe as an extended object embedded floating {\it geodesically} in a flat background spacetime.
+The GBG, also known as \textit{embedding gravity}, has generated significant research interest as an engaging formulation to describe gravity, its cosmological implications in extra dimensions, as a suitable alternative for the quantization of gravity, besides allowing the introduction of additional fictitious matter, also labeled as dark matter,~\cite{deser1976new, pavvsivc1985classical, tapia1989gravitation, davidson1998quantum, davidson2003geodetic, paston2007canonical, cordero2009ostrogradski,estabrook2010hilbert,banerjee2014new, capovilla2022ostrogradsky, fabi2022cosmic}.
+In contrast to general relativity, where the fundamental degrees of freedom are given by the components of the metric tensor, this formulation introduces the physical degrees of freedom through embedding functions that describe how the brane is immersed in the ambient space.
 This scheme results in dynamical equations that are more comprehensive than those in general relativity, so that each solution to Einstein's equations is encompassed within this framework.
-Furthermore, within the cosmological scenario, an extra parameter in the Friedmann equations arises and it is linked to the brane energy, influencing how much the cosmology in this model deviates from the conventional one grounded in general relativity \cite{davidson1999cosmology}.
+Furthermore, within the cosmological scenario, an extra parameter in the Friedmann equations arises, and it is linked to the brane energy, influencing how much the cosmology in this model deviates from the conventional one grounded in general relativity \cite{davidson1999cosmology}.
 Indeed, this is the fingerprint of the extra dimension, as well as the backbone, which allows us to explore its impact on the thermodynamical properties of the universe within the framework of GBG cosmology.
 Considering the robustness we acknowledge in general relativity, for our approach we will assume that only small deviations from general relativity are permissible.
+We recognize that the original RT framework encounters theoretical difficulties, particularly the ambiguity in choosing the embedding and in specifying the background geometry \cite{deser1976new}.
+However, in contemporary settings, such embedding approaches are fruitfully interpreted as effective field theories, where the extrinsic curvature serves as an effective description of dark sector dynamics, \cite{Paston_2012, Paston_2023, Rojas2024dark}.
+In this work, we adopt this effective viewpoint to investigate how these geometric degrees of freedom affect the thermodynamic properties of the universe.